Fife Folklore Collections Guide

 Folk Collections 60 - 69

-Folk Collection 64 – Jackson Hole Dude Ranching Tradition: Triangle X, 2017 The project is part of the 2017 Library of Congress/Utah State University/University Wyoming Field School for Cultural Documentation.
-Other products include a digital collection and an informational digital exhibit.
+Folk Collection 64 – Jackson Hole Dude Ranching Tradition: Triangle X, 2017.
+The project is part of the 2017 Library of Congress / Utah State University / University of Wyoming Field School for Cultural Documentation.

 Folk Collection 66 – The Hal Cannon Collection: A Life of Fieldwork and Creative Endeavors.
 This collection spans 55 years of ethnographic collecting and creative works by folklorist and musician Hal Cannon.
 The collection contains 26 boxes and three series: fieldwork, creative endeavors, and purchased materials.